Winnyk15/CURRENCY-CONVERTER/README.md

 # CURRENCY-CONVERTER
 A currency converter is a software code that is designed to convert one currency into another in order to check its corresponding value.

 By Winnie Kahendah, Teddy Machoka, Albert Ondicho, Tony Ishangu, Victor Siderra.

-Description
+# Description

-Setup/Installation Requirements:
+# Setup/Installation Requirements:

 To have the project up and running you may need:
 To clone or download this project from github  to a local computer. use a text editor like atom, notepad,visual studio code or any other to view the code. use a web browser to open it in order to have a look and feel of the site. you can as well follow this link  to view the online version of this site.

-Known Bugs
+# Known Bugs:

 The code runs smoothly but feel free to report any bugs experienced as you go through it.

-Technologies Used
+# Technologies Used:

 languages used here are HTML,CSS, jquery and bootstrap.

-Support and contact details
+# Support and contact details:

 In case of any issues or hitches experienced please do not hesitate to inform me through my email siderravictor@gmail.com

-License
+# License:

 This code is available on the open-source MIT license.
 See License file attached.
 Titled LICENSE.txt

 MIT License used in order for the improvement of this project by anyone.
 Copyright (c) 2020 Winnie Kahendah.